bsbrl/autoinjector/README.md

 	```
 This will launch the Autoinjector and report any problems to the command prompt if there is an error in the downloaded sotware.

+### 6. Your Camera Driver
+Follow the instructions for your camera driver install.
+In our work we have used the [Hamamatsu Orca Camera](https://www.hamamatsu.com/us/en/product/type/C13440-20CU/index.html) and [Photometrics Cool Snap Dyno PVCam](https://www.photometrics.com/products/ccdcams/coolsnap-dyno.php)

 ## Running the Application
 ---------